codevise/pageflow/README.md

 inspect the state of background jobs, and restart failed jobs.
 This functionality is only available for admins.

+## Maintenance

+As editors work with entries, the database will amass snapshots.
+These are automatically saved periodically to preventn someone losing a catastrophic amount of work.

+After a while you can safely remove these snapshots.
+We provide a Rake task:

+    $ rake pageflow:prune_auto_snapshots_jobs:enqueue

+This fires off `Pageflow::AutoSnapshotPruning` which will tidy up.

+You can add this task to a monthly recurring job with something like [Whenever](https://github.com/javan/whenever):

+    # config/schedule.rb
+    every 1.month do
+      rake pageflow:prune_auto_snapshots_jobs:enqueue
+    end

 ## Troubleshooting

 If you run into problems during the installation of Pageflow, please refer to the [Troubleshooting](https://github.com/codevise/pageflow/wiki/Troubleshooting) wiki